Tomorrow Never Dies (video game): Gameplay

 Tomorrow Never Dies is a third-person shooter with elements of stealth gameplay.
 MI6 agent James Bond is the player character for most of the game, and Chinese agent Wai Lin is also playable in one level.
 The player can walk, run, sneak, sidestep, and roll.
-A variety of weapons can be used throughout the game, including a sniper.
+A variety of weapons can be used throughout the game, including a sniper rifle.
 The game switches to a first-person perspective when aiming weapons.

 Clips from the film are shown after each level to advance the story.
 The game is played across ten levels, two of which include a skiing portion.
 Another level is played primarily as a driving game, with the player using an armed car to destroy enemy vehicles.